Cosmo-Tech/helm-charts/README.md

 # How to Deploy the Cosmo Tech Platform on a Kubernetes Cluster

 This guide provides instructions to deploy the Cosmo Tech platform on a Kubernetes cluster using Helm charts.
-The deployment includes several services in the following order: Minio, PostgreSQL, Argo Workflows, RabbitMQ, Redis, and finally, the Cosmo Tech API.
+The deployment includes several services in the following order: PostgreSQL, Argo Workflows, RabbitMQ, Redis, and finally, the Cosmo Tech API.

 ## Prerequisites